 What We Teach:

 The Pediatric Critical Care experience at Johns Hopkins Hospital provides for a broad multidisciplinary exposure to the many facets of pediatric critical care medicine.
-The PICU is a 40-bed unit: 1/2 admissions are medical patients and 1/2 admissions are surgical patients.
+Our intensive care units are the PCICU, a 12 bed unit dedicated to the care of medical and surgical cardiac patients and the PICU, a 28 bed unit where 1/2 admissions are medical patients and 1/2 admissions are surgical patients.
 The Johns Hopkins Children’s Medical and Surgical Center is the pediatric trauma and transplant center (heart, liver, kidney) in our region.
 We have the largest cardiac surgery ECMO program in the state of Maryland.
 We have an active critical care transport team that receives medical direction from the PICU.
 Fellows rotate in the pediatric ICU as the primary caretaker for patients in one of three capacities: As a daytime fellow, night fellow, or transport fellow.
 During transport shifts, the fellow provides medical direction and participates in ground and air transport of critically ill patients.
 There are no shifts worked for more than 14 hours.

 Accredited by: Accreditation Council for Graduate Medical Education (3232321009)

 Positions Available: 5

 Application enrollment date(s) or deadline: We participate in the NRMP match.
 Applications are accepted through ERAS.
 Interviews are conducted between August and November.